softprops/lapse/README.md

 ### log

-The `lapse.Stopwatch#log` method takes two arguments: a function which takes the lapsed Duration and a function to execute.
+The `lapse.Stopwatch#log(logger)(fn)` method takes two arguments: a function which takes the lapsed Duration and a function to execute.
 This is useful if you want to log the lapsed time an operation took as a side effect of an expression.

 ```scala
 val result = Stopwatch.log(println) {